IanFinlayson/png2gba/README.md

 Requires a C compiler and dependencies: libpng, argp.

 # To compile on Ubuntu Linux:
-1. Install libpng: `sudo apt-get install clang libpng-dev exuberant-ctags`
+1. Install libpng: `sudo apt install clang libpng-dev exuberant-ctags`
 2. `make`

 argp doesn't need to be installed on Linux.